angiervr81/Portfolio-Angie-Rivera/README.md

 Steps
 - These are the Steps this project has to follow

-    1.Set Up Your HTML File
+    1. Set Up Your HTML File
         * Create an HTML file and set up the basic structure:
             - Include a <canvas> element with an ID.
             - Link a JavaScript file.